ZiyiLiao/Gender-difference-on-Happy-Moments/data/README.md

-# ADS Project 1: What made you happy today?
+# Data Resources

-### Data folder
+## HappyDB

-The data directory contains data used in the analysis.
-This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
-Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.
+HappyDB is a corpus of 100,000+ crowd-sourced happy moments.
+The goal of the corpus is to advance the state of the art of understanding the causes of happiness that can be gleaned from text.
+Please also see the [website](https://rit-public.github.io/HappyDB/)